Backlinko-LLC/seo-jobs/README.md

 ### A Nicer html

-With my new css/html skills it was an easy thing to change the boring colors and fonts to match backlinko's and our plot design ;)
+With my new css/html skills it was an easy thing to change the boring colors and fonts to match backlinkos and our plot design ;)

 !!!
 Great...

+## Priorities

 !!!
 I put the more advanced research questions in parentheses.
 Let´s focus on the basic questions for now.
 I want to get the basics right.
 In our last project, we (you) put a lot of effort into the large vs other domains and at the end he did not use them.

+--> Argh, in my versio nthis was not included yet so I did all plots with regard to company info beside specialized tasks which is a bit difficult anyway (more detailed comments below for each section).
+Going to ingore questions in parentheses from now on.

 # 1. Job Title